marcellmello/marcellmello/README.md

 ### Hi there 👋
+I am Marcel, a highly motivated researcher and Data Science enthusiast with a strong passion for learning.
+I am experienced in leading data products (DPO), data platforms, data governance, analytics, and machine learning.
+Also, I am an MSc. engineer from the University of Brasilia with a one-year international program in Spain.

+Moreover, I am interested in urban mobility and bicycle research.
+Also, I am a novel writer and passionate reader.
+Let's talk?
 <!--
 **marcellmello/marcellmello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.